 Maximum Refund Guarantee

 Like most competitors, Credit Karma Tax has a maximum refund guarantee.
-If an identical return filed with another tax prep provider produces a larger IRS refund, you’ll receive a $25 gift card from Credit Karma.
+If an identical return filed with another tax prep provider produces a larger IRS refund, you’ll receive up to $100 from Credit Karma.
 This offer only applies to filers entitled to federal tax refunds, not those who owe taxes to the IRS.
 The gift card’s value remains the same regardless of the size of the discrepancy or refund.

 As a relatively new online tax prep platform, Credit Karma Tax isn’t as expansive or well-developed as more established competitors, such as TurboTax and Liberty Tax Online.
 It’s not appropriate for filers to whom any of these situations apply: